-H2 There is a direct and significant relationship between the agents ’perception of the normative structure and their entrepreneurial intention.
+H2.
+There is a direct and significant relationship between agents’ perception of their normative structure and their entrepreneurial intention.

+4.3.
+Cognitive structure

-c.
-Cognitive structure: Cognitive legitimacy deals with acceptable behavior based on knowledge of what is within a given context.
-Scott (2014, p.
-67) describes cognitive structures as the shared conception that constitutes the nature of social reality and creates the structures by which meaning is made.
+Cognitive legitimacy addresses how acceptable behavior is based on knowledge of what is within a given context.
+Scott (2014: 67) describes cognitive structures as the shared conception that constitutes the nature of social reality and creates the structures by which meaning is made.
 The cultural-cognitive dimension reveals the cognitive structures and social information shared by people in a particular country or region.
-The cognitive elements of institutions are shared ideas representing the structures by which meaning is made (Scott, 2014).
-Being the most informal of the three dimensions(Bruton & Ahlstrom, 2003)(Bruton and Ahlstrom, 2003) , the cultural-cognitive elements indicate individual perception.
-The points mentioned assume a context in which both the faculty and colleagues have knowledge about developing ideas, investing in the market and creating a business.
-Thus, the following hypothesis is argued:
+The cognitive elements of institutions are thus the shared ideas representing the structures by which meaning is made (Scott, 2014).
+As part of the most informal of the three dimensions (Bruton and Ahlstrom, 2003) , cultural-cognitive elements indicate individual perception.
+However, the salient points assume a context in which both faculty and colleagues have sufficient knowledge of developing ideas, investing in a market and creating a business.
+Thus, the following hypothesis is proposed:

-H3 There is a direct and significant relationship between the agents' perception of the cognitive structure and their entrepreneurial intention.
+H3.
+There is a direct and significant relationship between agents' perception of their cognitive structure and their entrepreneurial intention.

-Based on the institutional view of Scott (2014), Oftedal et al., (2018) state that the university context establishes premises through the regulatory, cognitive and normative pillar of influence, and that the students ’perception of this university context forms their entrepreneurial intention.
-The analysis model establishes the effect of influence on the first part of the structuring process.
-The structure of the university indicates a strong positive link between the university context and the students ’intentions(Oftedal et al., 2018) .
-This is shown in Figure 1.
+Based on the institutional view of Scott (2014), Oftedal et al. (2018) state that the university context establishes premises through the regulatory, cognitive and normative pillars of influence and that students’ perception of their university context shapes their entrepreneurial intention.
+Their model therefore establishes the effect of influence on the first part of the structuring process.
+The structure of the university also indicates a strong positive link between the university context and students’ intention (Oftedal et al., 2018) .
+This is illustrated in Figure 1.

+[insert Figure 1.]

-This model focuses on establishing the influence of the institution for the student.
-The feedback loop of entrepreneurial intentions in relation to university structures is an important part of the structuring process.
-This part of the model is, however, beyond the scope of the present study.
+This model focuses on establishing the influence of institution on student.
+The feedback loop of entrepreneurial intention in relation to university structures is an important part of the structuring process.
+This aspect of the model is, however, beyond the scope of the present study.

-5. METHOD
+5. METHODS

-The scales chosen for measuring entrepreneurial intention (dependent variable) and for the perception of the university context of Brazilian higher education students (independent variable) were the same as those used by Oftedal et al., (2018) .
+The scales we selected for measuring entrepreneurial intention (dependent variable) and the perception of their university context among Brazilian higher education students (independent variable) were the same as those used by Oftedal et al. (2018).
 Both the dependent variable and the independent variables were measured using a seven -point Likert scale from 1 (strongly disagree) to 7 (strongly agree).

-As the original scale was developed in a project of ten universities established in five developed countries (USA, Finland, Norway, United Kingdom and Sweden) and applied only to business school students from the participating universities, it was necessary to adapt it before proceeding. with its validation for the Brazilian context.
+As the original scale was developed in a project concerning ten universities in five developed countries (USA, Finland, Norway, United Kingdom and Sweden) and was applied only to business school students at the participating universities, it was necessary for us to adapt it before proceeding with its validation in the Brazilian context.
 Thus, the opportunity recognition aspect of the original model was excluded.

-We chose to separately study the entrepreneurial intention variable because it is considered the best predictor of potential entrepreneurial behavior within the view of the theory of planned behavior (Ajzen, 1985)(Ajzen, 1985).
-The recognition of opportunity is a cognitive process that leads the individual to develop - or in some cases to discourage (given the Brazilian regulatory context) - entrepreneurial intention (Baron, 2006)(Baron and Ensley, 2006).
-Therefore, although they are related, there is no need to study them. them together.
-In addition, Oftedal et al., (2018)Oftedal et al. (2018) did not obtain results that demonstrated a significant relationship between the recognition of opportunity in more than one dimension of the university context, with the exception of the cognitive one.
+We chose to specifically study the entrepreneurial intention variable because it is considered the best predictor of potential entrepreneurial behavior by the TPB (Ajzen, 1985).
+The recognition of opportunity is a cognitive process that leads an individual to develop or in some cases discourage (given the Brazilian regulatory context) his or her entrepreneurial intention (Baron and Ensley, 2006).
+Therefore, although they are related, there is no need to study opportunity recognition as well.
+In addition, with the exception of the cognitive dimension, Oftedal et al. (2018) have not obtained results that demonstrate a significant relationship between the recognition of opportunity in more than one dimension of the university context.